 - William & Mary

-I have aggressively and effectively handled many student crimes cases for parents located outside of central Virginia who were unable to travel to VA to assist their son or daughter.
+I have aggressively and effectively handled many student crime cases for parents located outside of central Virginia who were unable to travel to VA to assist their son or daughter.
 If this describes you, you need to know that your student’s or minor child’s legal affairs are being handled conscientiously, competently, and inexpensively by a 21-year veteran trial lawyer.
 Your rights and interests are in good hands.

 Do not hesitate to call my Richmond student crimes law office when a crisis of this nature strikes your family.
-As an attorney, I want to begin helping you as soon, and as effectively, as I can.
+As a legal practitioner, I want to begin helping you as soon, and as effectively, as I can.

 Criminal Penalties for College Students in VA